 NOTE: Nutritional supplements are optional.
 If any are taken while on the fast then they would preferably be in line with the accepted foods/ingredients that are listed.

-Spiritual benefits are a top reason for fasting and may include: (7)
+Spiritual growth is a top reason for fasting and may include:

 - Fasting brings you closer to God